-An emphasis is placed on learning the order of the Mass and the use of traditional vessels and vestments that are used during the Mass.
-There are many opportunities for academic achievement through participation in Poetry and Prose, Spelling Bee, DAR essay writing, and Lion’s Club writing contests.
+Religious studies are an important part of our studies with an emphasis placed on learning the order of the Mass and the use of traditional vessels and vestments that are used during Mass.

-Science and Social Studies are routinely project based giving students opportunities for cooperative learning.
+Science and Social Studies are routinely project based giving students’ opportunities for cooperative learning and critical thinking.

 The Middle School at George McCann includes grade 6, 7, and 8.
 In addition to core academics, all students have the opportunity to participate in sports, student council, a variety of essay and speech contests, middle school dances, altar serving, the Spelling Bee, Battle of the Books, Academic Decathlon, Fatima, several community service partnerships, and field trips.
 Elective courses are offered each semester to enrich the student’s academic program.
 They can further explore areas of interest with experts in that field.
 In addition, students attend computer, music, library, P.E. and art class on a weekly basis.
 Math classes in grades 7 and 8 are leveled.
 Mass is attended weekly by all middle school students.

 MRS. KARISSA RIOS